saitejabts/loanbot/README.md

 # 🏦 LoanBot — AI Personal Loan Eligibility Assistant

-Built by Bontalakoti T Sai Teja | Ex-Axis Bank PM | IIM Ranchi MBA
+Built by B T Sai Teja

 ## What It Does
 LoanBot is an AI-powered personal loan eligibility assistant that: